geekiam/website/static/posts/node-package-management-configuration.md

 ### What is a Package Manager

-A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system or software project in a consistent manner
+A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs or modules for operating systems or software projects in a consistent manner